-Crigler-Najjar syndrome is a rare inherited disease in which a substance processed by the liver, called bilirubin, cannot be changed into its water-soluble form (conjugated bilirubin).
+Crigler-Najjar syndrome is a rare hereditary disease found in children in which a substance processed by the liver, called bilirubin, cannot be changed into its water-soluble form (conjugated bilirubin).
 The unconjugated bilirubin collects in the child’s liver and spleen, enters circulation, and then builds up in other tissues such as the eyes and skin.
 This buildup causes jaundice and eventually nerve and brain damage.

-There are two types of Crigler-Najjar syndrome.
+There are two types of Crigler-Najjar syndrome disorders in pediatric patients.
 Patients with type I have a deficiency of the liver enzyme called glucuronyl transferase, and patients with type II have a limitation of this enzyme.
 Type II can be managed by phototherapy and the drug phenobarbital (which helps the body produce more glucuronyl transferase), and does not require liver transplantation.
 Type I, on the other hand, is more serious and potentially life-threatening.

-In a baseline case of Crigler-Najjar syndrome, the child is jaundiced and the following symptoms may occur:
+In a baseline case of this condition, the child is jaundiced and the following Crigler-Najjar symptoms may occur: